SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: The Polarimetric CMZ at 214

 The top row of Figure \ref{fig:Hist} reveals the polarization angle distribution for all polarization pseudovectors from the CMZ (corresponding to the entire polarization angle distribution shown in Figure \ref{fig:pol_vec_pix}).
 The remaining rows reveal the polarization angle distributions for the different total intensity regimes marked in Figure \ref{fig:pol_vec_pix}.

-Column A illustrates the fractional polarization distribution for vectors of each intensity range.
+Column A illustrates the fractional polarization distribution for pseudovectors of each intensity range.
 We observe a steeper slope for the higher total intensities (where $I_{214}>$30,000 MJy sr$\rm^{-1}$).
 This steeper distribution was also observed in \citetalias{Butterfield2023} and could indicate increased depolarization towards the brighter (higher density) regions.
 This increased depolarization could be a result of decreased grain alignment efficiency in the interiors of molecular clouds \citep{Santos2019}, superpositions of multiple field components along the line-of-sight, or field tangling on scales smaller than the 19.6\arcsec\ SOFIA/HAWC+ beam size of these observations \citep[e.g.][]{Fissel2016}.
 Higher resolution observations are needed to determine which of these mechanisms is responsible for the increased depolarization observed in our results.
 We see an increasingly shallow slope as we move to fainter intensity regimes as marked in the third and fourth rows of Figure \ref{fig:Hist}.
 This trend agrees with what was observed in DR1 \citepalias{Butterfield2023}.

 The histograms presented in columns B - D reveal preferential polarization angle orientations.
-The histogram corresponding to all of the polarization pseudovectors (top row) reveals a bimodal distribution in the polarization angle, where the histogram peaks at an angle of approximately -25\degree\ and $\rm\pm$90\degree.
+The histogram corresponding to all of the polarization pseudovectors (top row) reveals a bimodal distribution in the polarization angle, where the histogram peaks at an angle of approximately -20\degree\ and $\rm\pm$90\degree.
 This is a similar bimodal distribution to the one observed in \citetalias{Butterfield2023}.
 We observe the same polarization angle enhancements in the middle and low $I_{214}$ emission regimes as seen in rows 3 and 4 of Figure \ref{fig:Hist}.
 In the high $I_{214}$ regime presented in the second row of Figure \ref{fig:Hist} there is no $\rm\pm$90\degree\ enhancement and there is instead an enhancement at 0\degree.

-The peak at $0$\degree\ in the brightest intensity regime that corresponds to the emission originating from the central, brightest and densest regions of the prominent CMZ molecular clouds.
-Since this distribution is connected to high $I_{214}$ emission ($I_{214}>5\times10^4$) regions we find it unlikely that the orientation at $0$\degree\ is a magnetic field component external to the CMZ.
+The peak at $0$\degree\ only appears in the brightest intensity regime corresponding to the emission originating from the brightest and densest regions of the prominent CMZ molecular clouds.
+We therefore find it is unlikely that the orientation at $0$\degree\ is a magnetic field component external to the CMZ.